Curriculum – English

 Language topic 1

-• English Language Paper 1 – reading
+• English Language Paper 2: Writers’ viewpoints and perspectives: reading and writing

 Assessment